By Greg Evans

 You can also place your halved habaneros in an oven at 200 degrees, leave them in overnight, or during the day and after about 6-8 hours you have dried peppers waiting.
 Make sure the oven temperature is low so not to brown the peppers.
 This method is especially useful for people who live where the air is not dry enough and don't have a food dehydrator.

 If you are someone who likes to grind your peppers, once they are dry toss them into a coffee grinder.
-I recommend purchasing a second coffee grinder for your peppers, especially if you drink high-end coffee like Kona or Jamaica Blue Mountain.
+I recommend purchasing a second coffee grinder for your peppers, especially if you drink high-end coffee like Kona or Jamaica Blue Mountain .
 I would recommend the stainless steel mortle and pestle set for grinding, mixing and crushing.

-experimentation.
+The best way to master drying, storing and grinding your peppers is through experience and experimentation.
 Find the method that works best for you and it will become a wonderfully addictive

 hobby.
 You may even begin to concoct your own habanero sauce or spice blend.